By Paul d'Anjou, Twitch growth expert

 LIVE tonight 9pm on Twitch >>> twitch.tv/yourname

-The pinned comment is read by roughly 40% of clip viewers.
-It's your second conversion shot after the bio.
+The pinned comment is read by a fair share of viewers.
+It's your second call-to-action shot after the bio.

 The caption that drives to Twitch

-Anti-pattern: "Follow for more content!"
-Pattern: contextual announcement.
+To avoid: "Follow for more content!"
+To do: contextual announcement.

 Example: "This clutch broke me.
 We're talking about it tonight 9pm live, link in bio."